 Safety concerns in humans

 The Environmental Working Group (EWG) found that there’s a low concern that D5 can be considered an endocrine disrupter, or something that can disturb the normal functioning of your hormones.
-It could be true when it’s used at concentrations higher than what is typically used in cosmetics.
+It could be more of a concern when it’s used at concentrations higher than what is typically used in cosmetics.
 The Cosmetic Ingredient Review Expert Panel considers the chemical safe to use at existing concentrations.

-In order to be an endocrine disruptor, a chemical must get into the body.
+To be an endocrine disruptor, a chemical must get into the body.
 A 2012 study published in the International Journal of Toxicology found that D5 isn’t absorbed into the skin.
-A 2016 study confirmed that it rapidly evaporates after contacting the skin with very little entering the body.
+A 2016 study confirmed that it rapidly evaporates after contacting the skin with very little of the chemical entering the body.

 If inhaled, it’s either quickly exhaled or broken down and excreted in urine.
 This means that accumulation of this chemical in the body is unlikely.